Vigabatrin (By mouth)

 Treats seizures and infantile spasms.
 This is an anticonvulsant.

 SabrilThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use if you had an allergic reaction to vigabatrin.

 How to Use This Medicine:

-- Open the packet and empty the contents into an empty cup.
-Your doctor will tell you how many packets to use for each dose.
+- Open the packet and empty the powder into an empty cup.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.